WanchengWildMan/dogfight-sandbox-hg2-gym/README.md

 # dogfight-sandbox-hg2-gym
-Reinforcement environment of an air to air combat sandbox, created in Python 3 using the HARFANG 3D 2 framework, using PPO as an example.
+Reinforcement environment of an air to air combat sandbox, created in Python 3 using the HARFANG 3D 2 framework.
+Integrated PPO as an example.
 # Structure
 ```env.py``` The environment for algorithm to interact with the game using interface ```step```.
 # Configurations